Welcome to The Moorings Bed & Breakfast, Tarbert, Lochfyne, Argyll & Bute.

 Check-In from 3pm early check-in maybe possible on request

-Double En-Suite - this room comprises of a large luxury double bed and has its own private shower room and toilet.
+Double En-Suite - this room comprises of a double bed and has its own private shower room and toilet.
 Located at the rear of the cottage.

 Please note The Moorings is a small and cosy traditional stone-built fishermans cottage and as such has a campsile style interior (sloping ceilings) so if you require a bit of extra space perhaps this is not the place for you.